replicatedhq/replicated-docs/docs/intro-main.md

 - Your own proprietary installer.

 - With the Replicated SDK Helm chart, install and manage application instances directly with the helm CLI.
-For more information, see About Distributing with Helm (Beta](intro-replicated).
+For more information about the SDK, see [About the Replicated SDK (Alpha)](replicated-sdk-overview).

 - With Replicated KOTS and the KOTS admin console, install your application in any existing Kubernetes cluster.
 For more information, see [About KOTS and kURL](intro-replicated).